joelabreurojas/ProVAI/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "🐞 Bug Report"
 title: "[BUG]: "
-description: "Report a bug to help us improve the project."
+about: "Report a bug to help us improve the project."
 labels: ["type:bug"]
 ---